August 27, 2020

 7. Omnichannel contacts for multiple channels, to support the growing consumer demand for services via chat, email, text, and social media.

 8. Security protocols are critical in today’s world, to protect your data and promote customer confidence and privacy.

 9. Flexible Cloud and Premise deployment options, so you can choose whether you want to use a cloud-based call center as a service model (pay a monthly fee for usage) or to own the system and have it reside at your site.

 As markets mature and competition for consumers’ attention increases, many companies find it valuable to add advanced telemarketing software tools to their mix.
-Today’s contact center vendors offer a range of features that can take your program management to the next level.
+Today’s contact center vendors offer a range of features for telesales call centers that can take your program management to the next level.

 - Interactive Voice Recognition (IVR) to help send inbound calls to the right place, based on menu selections, and skills-based routing to send the calls to the best agent/rep to serve their needs.